6 Reasons to Choose Tile Over Hardwood in your Kitchen

-2. Style Options – Long gone are the days of drab nondescript kitchen floor tiles.
-The choice of designer patterns and cool designs is limited only by your imagination and your budget.
+Long gone are the days of drab nondescript kitchen floor tiles.
+The choice of designer patterns, cool designs and tile sizes is limited only by your imagination and your budget.

 We want the flooring in all our rooms to be durable but especially in the kitchen.
 High traffic, lots of spills, lots of cleaning and the potential for accidents (dropped kitchenware etc.) makes a high quality tile (think porcelain or stone tile) a smart option.

-Also new innovations like DITRA mat for easy tile installation vastly improve the longevity of a tile floor.
+Also new innovations like Schlutra DITRA matting underlayment for easy tile installation vastly improve the longevity of a tile floor.